melisgl/journal/README.md

     ```

     `DEPTH` is the nesting level of the `EVENT`.
 Top-level events have depth
-    0. `PRETTIFY-EVENT` prints indents the output, after printing the
+    0. `PRETTIFY-EVENT` prints indents the output after printing the
-    decorations, by 2 spaces per depth.
+    decorations by 2 spaces per depth.

 Instead of collecting events and then printing them, events can
 be pretty-printed to a stream as they generated.
 This is